grafana/agent/production/README.md

-# Running Grafana Cloud Agent
+# Running Grafana Agent

-There are a few ways to run the Grafana Cloud Agent, in order from easiest to hardest:
+There are a few ways to run the Grafana Agent, in order from easiest to hardest:

 - [Use the Install Script for Kubernetes](#install-script-for-kubernetes)